kavi09/DataStructures_Java/README.md

 # DataStructures_Java
-All the codes related to Data Structures each individual wise
+All the codes related to Data Structures each individual  module wise